New issue: Oud Holland 134 (2021) 1

 Ebeltje Hartkamp-Jonxis – Indian chintzes with Dutch coats of arms (1725-1750) – pp. 49-68

-The Indian chintz with Dutch coats of arms is a little-known eighteenth-century example of personalized Asian export art.
+The Indian chintz with Dutch coats of arms is a little-known eighteenth-century example of personalised Asian export art.
 Around twenty armorial chintzes of this type have been preserved.
 They are decorated with the coats of arms of a number of families in the provinces of Friesland, Groningen, Holland and Zeeland, as well as those of Dutch people who served the Dutch East India Company in Asia.
 These chintzes date from the second quarter of the eighteenth century and were made on the Coromandel Coast, presumably in Sasdraspatnam, a small trading post of the VOC in India.
 An ensemble of Indian chintzes in The Hague, with the coat of arms of the Stadtholder as noted in documents from 1757/1759, was probably a gift to Willem Carel Hendrik Friso van Nassau-Dietz on the occasion of his appointment as Stadtholder of Friesland in 1731.

 The chintzes in question were not part of the VOC’s standard trade.
 They were unique commissions from individuals who had a coat of arms painted on them, usually their own or a friend’s.
 This article focuses on these armorial chintzes and their first owners, examining the reasons they were ordered and how they were used.
-Moreover, it analyzes the striking transcultural decorations on the palampores in the context of other Asian luxury products.
+Moreover, it analyses the striking transcultural decorations on the palampores in the context of other Asian luxury products.

 The eye-catching elements in the design of palampores for the Dutch market are far removed from the repertoire of the cotton painters from the Indian Coromandel Coast.
 Nevertheless, palampores are unmistakably Indian in origin.
 Only seven chintzes with the coats of arms of families from Holland and Zeeland in the period between 1725-1750 are known.
 In contrast, thirteen chintzes were commissioned for families who resided in Friesland and Groningen, regions with very few ties to the VOC.
 It would seem that ordering a palampore was a personal or family matter, rather than related to business connections with the VOC.

 From the Coromandel Coast, the area where these chintzes were manufactured, wooden boxes are also preserved with Dutch coats of arms, inlaid in ivory.
 Chinese armorial porcelain for Dutch clients can be understood in a similar context, albeit produced in very large numbers.
-However, as this article shows, Indian chintzes with Dutch coats of arms were the most eye-catching personalized Asian luxury products of the eighteenth century.
+However, as this article shows, Indian chintzes with Dutch coats of arms were the most eye-catching personalised Asian luxury products of the eighteenth century.